mersihakaramustafic/blockchain-tracker/README.md

 # Blockchain Tracker

-Blockchain Tracker is tracking the number of UserOperation Event per duration (hour/day/week) on Polygon Mainnet, storing data in database, and visualizing the data.

-Data is stored in PostgreSQL, which is hosted on [Neon](https://neon.tech/).
+Blockchain Tracker monitors the number of UserOperation Events on the Polygon Mainnet, segmented by duration (hour/day/week).
+The data is stored in a PostgreSQL database, which is hosted on [Neon](https://neon.tech/), and visualized using Grafana.

-Biconomy Bundler adresses are imported from ERC4337 CSV file into database, so we can check which from_to address are part of Biconomy Bundler addresses.
+Biconomy Bundler addresses are imported from an ERC4337 CSV file into the database, enabling identification of from_to addresses that are part of the Biconomy Bundler addresses.

-Data is visualized through charts in Grafana.
+Data import processes are automated through GitHub Actions.

 ## Run Locally